-Best tattoo shops in Los Angeles
+Best Los Angeles tattoo shops

 With interiors like a Victorian smoking room and a crew with talents more extensive than the Louvre, WeHo’s Honorable Society provides an ink-acquisition experience swankier than most.
 The shop’s late-night hours, piercing services, friendly staff and ultra comfy couch help earn the dark-walled shop its valiant name.
 Surf artists’ galleries for some serious ink porn.
 Even if you can’t commit to going under the pen, you can at least snag some sweet Honorable Society merch.

-Since '92, this masculine tattoo shop, with its dark leather furnishings and exposed wood beam ceilings, has been inking and piercing human canvases from all over LA.
-The shop's laidback, creative staff will put you at ease as they drill that beautiful custom sugar skull into your thigh.
-Old school, all-inclusive and open later than most shops, Body Electric is a centerpiece in LA's tattoo scene.
+Since ’92, this masculine tattoo shop, with its dark leather furnishings and exposed wood beam ceilings, has been inking and piercing human canvases from all over L.A.
+The shop’s laidback, creative staff will put you at ease as they drill that beautiful custom sugar skull into your thigh.
+Old-school, all-inclusive and open later than most shops, Body Electric is a centerpiece in L.A.’s tattoo scene.

 Spearheaded by tattooer/board sportsman/heavy metal enthusiast Jarrett DeMartino, Solid Gallery One is a tattoo studio moonlighting as an art gallery.
 The shop’s mission is to fuse contemporary art and tattooing—to encourage the appreciation and influence of both art forms.
 Tattoos at the studio can be scheduled by appointment, but walk-ins are welcome too.
 The art gallery is appointment only.
 Check out the site to see what’s on display now.